thecybermaniac/thecybermaniac/README.md

 - 👋 Hi, I’m @thecybermaniac
 - 👀 I’m interested in developing amazing and efficient websites and mobile apps
-- 💞️ I’m looking to collaborate on opensource Javascript packages
+- 💞️ I’m looking to collaborate on opensource JavaScript/TypeScript packages
 - 📫 How to reach me: contact@harrisonthecybermaniac.com.ng
 - ⚡ Fun fact: Project-based learning is the best way to learn coding